How To Introduce More Vegetables To Your Diet

 Hummus benefits

 It’s healthy and tasty—both good reasons on their own.
-Being high in protein, it helps you feel full for longer as protein takes longer to digest.
+Being high in protein, it helps you feel full for longer as protein takes longer to digest, according to our dietitian in Montreal, Alaa.
 Amongst its many benefits, you will find that hummus contains manganese, iron, fibre and Vitamin C.

 Discover more about the nutritional benefits of hummus.